Guide To Rulemaking

 Read the rulemaking provisions of the A.P.A. and the electronic filing procedures noted below;

-Review existing rules to avoid duplication, and fit the new rule logically within the body of existing rules; and
+Review existing rules to avoid duplication, and to fit the new rule logically within the body of existing rules; and

 Draft the proposed new rule in the format established by the Secretary.